 The power of single-tasking

 - Single-tasking = less stress.
 When you expend extra energy trying to multitask, you end up exhausted and behind on work.
-When you focus on one thing at a time, however, you’re more likely to get into a state of flow, actually finish what you wanted to, and in turn, lower your workplace stress levels.
+However, when you focus on one thing at a time, you’re more likely to get into a state of flow, finish what you set out to do, and, in turn, lower your workplace stress levels.

 - Doing one thing at a time can make you more creative.
 It might seem like single-tasking is limiting.
 But in fact, constraints can boost creativity.
 As research has found, when we face scarcity in resources we give ourselves “freedom to use those resources in less conventional ways—because we have to.”